Varso Tower awarded first WELL Core & Shell Precertification™ in Europedownload the press release

-HB Reavis’ flagship development in Warsaw city centre, Varso, has joined an exclusive group of buildings worldwide that have been awarded WELL Core & Shell Precertification by the International WELL Building Institute™.
+HB Reavis’ flagship development in Warsaw city centre, Varso Place, has joined an exclusive group of buildings worldwide that have been awarded WELL Core & Shell Precertification by the International WELL Building Institute™.
 WELL Building Standard™ is an innovative way to focus on enhancing people’s health and wellness through the built environment.
-Through the introduction of these solutions at the building design stage, Varso is WELL Core & Shell Precertified™ at the Gold level, and could be awarded WELL Core & Shell Certification following a final performance verification upon completion in 2020.
+Through the introduction of these solutions at the building design stage, Varso Tower is WELL Core & Shell Precertified™ at the Gold level, and could be awarded WELL Core & Shell Certification following a final performance verification upon completion in 2020.

 Designed to address issues well known to impact professionals who spend most of their working day indoors, the WELL Building Standard takes into account not only workplace air, water and lighting quality, but also issues related to nutrition as well as physical and mental well-being.
 That is why designers and engineers creating Warsaw’s largest business centre are going to great lengths to ensure that the internal layout, materials, construction solutions and technical features are optimised to support workplace wellness.